tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/常见问题/弹性集群类/镜像仓库相关问题_intl_en.md

 #### Error:failed to do request:Head "xxxx/manifests/late-st": dial tcp xxx:443: i/o timeout
 An error containing “**443: i/o timeout**” is usually caused by the network disconnectivity between EKS and TCR.
-Please select an access method mentioned in **[Ensuring the network connectivity between the elastic cluster and TCR]** to realize the network connectivity between EKS and TCR.
+Please select an access method mentioned in **[Ensuring the network connectivity between the serverless cluster and TCR]** to realize the network connectivity between EKS and TCR.
 <dx-alert infotype="notice" title="">
 The domain name “&lt;tcr-name>.tencentcloudcr.com” is resolved into a public IP by default.
 Please figure out the IP address in “dial tcp xxx” indicates a public or private network when the error is reported and solve the problem according to the actual situation.
 </dx-alert>